• 1 Player

 Core Concept:

-Perfect Balance is a 2-player abstract strategy game of precision, influence, and timing.
-Players attempt to guide their pieces into a safe zone on their side of the board – all while contending with a dynamic system where one move can affect up to four other pieces.
+Perfect Balance is a 1-player abstract strategy game of precision, influence, and timing.
+The player attempts to guide pieces into a safe zone on the edge of the board – all while contending with a dynamic system where one move can affect up to four other pieces.
 Control the chaos, plan your placements, and maintain perfect balance before your opponent does.

 Key Systems: